 Codemagic can provide macOS and Linux VMs with varying levels of performance to suit your needs.
 They offer dedicated macOS hosts, which can be especially critical for speeding up Unity builds.
 This way, the build machine only needs the latest diff of your project and can include a pre-installed Unity Editor, the latest Xcode, Android SDK, etc. And you get to choose the build machines, including the powerful Mac Pros, as well as Linux and Windows machines, depending on your target platform.
 Of course, for different workflows you can use different machines, but you still get to build all the versions with just one trigger.

 Codemagic is a dedicated mobile CI/CD with easy integration to distribute to the App Store or Google Play.
 There is no need to write complicated Groovy scripts or to worry about credential privacy.
 Codemagic has built-in tools to encrypt your credentials and even to automatically sign your iOS builds.
 Codemagic offers macOS hosts with Xcode and a robust, secure system to set up your credentials for signing and distribution.
 You can easily implement distribution to other platforms with post-build scripts.

 Codemagic offers an unlimited Free plan for hobbyists.
 You can upgrade to more build minutes and choose what level of hardware you want, but you only have to pay for what you use on the Pay as you go plan.
-Business and Enterprise customers have access to even more features that are entirely absent from Unity Cloud Build.
+Professional and Enterprise customers have access to even more features that are entirely absent from Unity Cloud Build.
 You can optimize your costs by paying for exactly what you need with all of these options.